Working From Home Can Benefit Your Well-Being …

 - Do you have a couple of calls to make?
 Get your headset and take a 20 minute walk while making the calls.

 Variety and regular movement is vital.
 With a little creativity and organisation you can create a schedule of positions and locations throughout your work day.
-Check out this awesome video from a forward thinking company SoulSeat showing a variety of movement is open to you when working from home.

 Office spaces often have air-con systems or heating systems that leave you feeling that you are breathing in poor quality air.
 Poor air circulation can create brain fogginess, cause workers to tire more quickly and contribute to allergies and sinus problems.